vv4t/vv4t.github.io/posts/on_the_creation_of_nuko.md

 where each node is a plane and its two children are the front and back space.

-A tree traversal, such as checking the player’s position, would involve beginning with a node, checking if the position was behind or above the node’s plane and the corresponding child node would be walked into.
+A tree traversal, such as checking the player’s position, would involve beginning with a node, checking if the position was below or above the node’s plane and the corresponding child node would be walked into.
 This was applied recursively until an leaf node was reached.